-Junior Coord nator Name Contact Details:

-Address:

-Tel (day): Tel (eve):

-E mail: , ,

-Partner To und Child Facilit Key per approper Overs experi To attent to con To act a liaison with external partners such as Local Authority, School Sport rship, County Sports Partnerships and England Athletics. lertake appropriate training to the role, for example Safeguarding and Protection training at egeneral junior athletics queries bint of contact for new athletes.
-Ensuring they go into age development wriate training groups are of the junior sessions, ensuring athletes receive a range of athletic ences and club committee meetings to represent the junior section of the club atte feedback from athletes, coaches and parents/carers and feedback mittees as the main point of contact for junior coaches and helpers a Clubmark pack is kept up to date
+- Act as a liaison with external partners such as Local Authority, School Sport Partnership, County Sports Partnerships and England Athletics. - To undertake appropriate training to the role, for example Safeguarding and Child Protection training - Facilitate general junior athletics queries - Key point of contact for new athletes.
+Ensuring they go into age development appropriate training groups - Oversee of the junior sessions, ensuring athletes receive a range of athletic experiences - To attend club committee meetings to represent the junior section of the club - To collate feedback from athletes, coaches and parents/carers and feedback to committees - To act as the main point of contact for junior coaches and helpers - Ensure Clubmark pack is kept up to date

 Signed by Junior Coordinator:

-Date:

-If Clubmark Coo dinator is different person to Junior Coordinator please complete:

-Clubmark Co ordinator Name:

-Address:

-Tel (day): Tel (eve):